The bedroom is for sleep, sex, and changing your clothes only.

 I had the test combined with a regularly scheduled standard blood test, found that my levels were low,

-and started taking ferrous sulfate, which has helped my sleep.
+and started taking ferrous sulfate every other day, which has helped my sleep.

 Please do not take my advice alone.
 Consult your doctor on this.

 These are fantastically relaxing.
-On the few occasions I've used them, I've had great sleep afterwards.
+On the occasions I used them, I had great sleep afterwards.